mikedfunk/learning/javascript/flowtype_setup.md

 ## OPTIONAL eslint config - the hard way through babel

-Added benefit - eslint itself actually checks for flow errors, so no need for another checker
+Added benefit - eslint itself actually checks for flow errors, so no need for another checker.
+This is not needed if you're just going by an eslint config because the eslint config abstracts `eslint-plugin-flowtype` to turn rules on and off.

 ```sh
 yarn add --dev eslint